Writers Workshop (publisher): Nature of activities

 As Writers Workshop enters its sixth decade of existence, it has become an extremely important part of the literary history of India.
 Its titles are printed as hand-loom sari-bound volumes with exquisite calligraphy on them.
 Throughout its history, this alternative publishing venture has published authors without a distribution system to back it.
-Perhaps the most important publishing venture Writers Workshop has undertaken is Lal's translation of the entire Indian epic Mahabharata in 21 volumes (appearing 2005–2023) along with his student, Dr. Pradeep Bhattachrya, and the retired Brigadier General Shekhar Kumar Sen.
+One of the most important publishing venture undertaken by Writers Workshop is Lal's translation of the entire Indian epic Mahabharata in 21 volumes (appearing 2005–2023) along with his student, Dr. Pradeep Bhattachrya, and the retired Brigadier General Shekhar Kumar Sen.